holdgh/ApeRAG/README.md

-# DeepRAG
+# ApeRAG

-DeepRAG is a chat tool for KubeBlocks, it is used for Text2SQL, Text2CD, Text2CV, Text2Cluster, Chatbot and troubleshooting.
-DeepRAG adopts the open-source LLM for local serving, so it can promise 100% privacy.
+ApeRAG is a chat tool for KubeBlocks, it is used for Text2SQL, Text2CD, Text2CV, Text2Cluster, Chatbot and troubleshooting.
+ApeRAG adopts the open-source LLM for local serving, so it can promise 100% privacy.

 # Development Guide